smat1957/menuapp_python/README.md

 1. MENU : This is putted on the Desktop as an icon.
           short cut(link) to the WORK_DIR/menu.sh
 2. menu.sh : this executes the menu0.py with python3
-3. menu.py : source program of main procedure written by the python
+3. menu.py : source program of main procedure written in python
           (1) read menu items from menu.csv
           (2) display the menu items on a monitor (pygame)
           (3) get a key board event (pygame.locals)